aawotund/Combined-machine-learning-and-linear-regression-analysis-of-NIR-spectra-.../README.md

 + Develop a database to identify substandard pharmaceutical drugs as well as illicit drugs

-+ Develop a user friendly app for every day use of endusers, forensic scientist and law enforcement
++ Develop a user friendly app for every day use of endusers, forensic scientists and law enforcement agents

 ## Warning: